 Fan Code of Conduct

 Courteous behavior is expected of all fans.
 Any fan infringing on another fan's enjoyment of the game is subject to ejection from the ballpark.
-Orioles staff will intervene when necessary to support an environment where fans can enjoy the baseball experience free from the following behaviors: Foul/abusive language or obscene gestures; intoxication or other signs of impairment related to alcohol consumption; displays of affection not appropriate in a public setting; obscene or indecent clothing; any disruption to the progress of the game by a fan's action or unauthorized persons on the playing field; fans seated in a location other than their ticketed seat.
+Orioles staff will intervene when necessary to support an environment where fans can enjoy the baseball experience free from the following behaviors: Foul/abusive language, including offensive language concerning another person's race, ethnicity, gender, religion, disability, age, sexual orientation, or national origin, or obscene gestures; intoxication or other signs of impairment related to alcohol consumption; displays of affection not appropriate in a public setting; obscene or indecent clothing; any disruption to the progress of the game by a fan's action or unauthorized persons on the playing field; fans seated in a location other than their ticketed seat.
 If anyone is interfering in another fan's enjoyment of the game, they are encouraged to contact the nearest usher or visit one of our three Fan Assistance Centers.

 The Orioles are interested in our fans' opinions and feedback.
 Throughout the season, fans can provide their feedback through in-park surveys, visiting one of our three Fan Assistance Centers, or emailing email@example.com.